fishawack/core/README.md

 #### Custom

-Custom enviroment varibles can be defined globally in the `content.json`.
+Custom enviroment varibles can be defined globally in the [config files](#config-grunt-config).

 ```json
 {